 A card skimming device is a piece of equipment fraudsters attach over card readers at ATMs or self-service payment kiosks at gas pumps, parking garages and elsewhere.

 During the legitimate transaction, a card passes through the skimming device that illegally captures the card number.
 Criminals may also install a camera nearby to simultaneously record the cardholder’s PIN as it’s entered.
 Thieves then retrieve the card skimmer and the stolen card information.

-How will Dupaco communicate to cardholders affected by the recent card skimmer?
+How will Dupaco communicate to impacted cardholders?

 Link said that Dupaco will notify all of its members who used the machines during the suspected time period and re-issue their debit/ATM cards.
 Meanwhile, ATM transaction processer Shazam will notify financial institutions of non-members who used the ATM.